LaresLLC/ScrapingKit/README.md

 ### What it is

-PSScrapeKit is a powershell implementation of ScrapeKit, it consists of two files; DCScraper & OutlookScrape.
+PSScrapeKit is a PowerShell implementation of ScrapeKit, it consists of two files; DCScraper & OutlookScrape.
 Each has a specific function for scraping either a DC or Outlook.
-The outlook scraper will connect to the user's outlook client, search for keywords then queue up any interesting emails and send to an email of your choosing.
+The Outlook scraper will connect to the user's Outlook client, search for keywords then queue up any interesting emails and send to an email of your choosing.
 Whereas the DC one will connect to sysvol and look for specific keywords or a default list.

 - DCScrape.ps1
 - OutlookScrape.ps1